Central Java: Government and Administrative divisions

+Central Java regencies and cities

-The regencies now appear in the formal order prescribed by the Indonesian Statistics Board (Badan Pusat Statistik).
+Note: The regencies now appear in the formal order prescribed by the Indonesian Central Statistics Board (Badan Pusat Statistik), as indicated by the regional codes (Kode Wilayah).

+Central Java electoral districts

+The province comprises 10 of Indonesia's 84 national electoral districts to elect members to the House of Representatives.
+The province's 77 elected members are comprised as follows:

 Demographics

 As of the 2010 census, Central Java's population stood at 32.38 million, barely increasing from 2000, compared with the 1990 census when the population was 28 million.
 This reflected an increase of approximately 13.5% in 20 years.
-At the 2020 Census the population was 36,516,035, and the official estimate for mid 2021 was 36,742,501.
+At the 2020 Census the population was 36,516,035, and the official estimate for mid 2024 was 37,892,280.
 Birthrates had not plunged between 2000 and 2010, instead losses due to domestic outmigration on 2010 figures, reversed themselves in 2020 with pandemic back to kampung influence.

 The three biggest regencies in terms of population are: Brebes, Cilacap and Banyumas.
 Together they make up approximately 16% of the province's population.
 Major urban population centres include Greater Semarang, Greater Surakarta and the Brebes-Tegal-Slawi area in the northwest of the province.